-While the amount of time you've been dating before he puts a ring on it is definitely telling, turns out, so is the length of your engagement as well!
+While the amount of time you've been dating before your partner puts a ring on it is definitely telling, turns out so is the length of your engagement as well!
 From a few weeks to a few years, we asked a bunch of relationship experts to dissect exactly what it says about you, both individually and as a couple.

 A Year or So

 "Somewhere between 13 and 17 months is the average length of an engagement, so you're likely a traditionalist.
 You may have taken both of your families into consideration in planning your wedding and it might just be a big one!
 One analysis of wedding data found that those who have 200 or more guests at their wedding have a 92% reduced risk of divorce!" — relationship therapist and Astroglide's resident sexologist Dr. Jess